Abdulqasem-Bakhshi/Stamp-That/README.md

-# StampThat!
+# StampThat!!

-StampThat is a desktop application for adding a logo or watermark to images.
+StampThat!! is a desktop application for adding a logo or watermark to images.

 It provides a simple graphical interface for positioning, resizing, centering, and adjusting the opacity of a logo before stamping it onto an image.